Reviews You Can Rely On

 Taste

-Taste is, of course, very subjective, and a handful of customers reported a slightly flat or acidic flavor if the filter has been used beyond its intended lifespan.
+There was a group of users who reported no change in the taste of their tap water after it was filtered, and for a few users, the taste actually got worse.
+A handful of customers reported a slightly flat or acidic flavor if the filter had been used beyond its intended lifespan.
 That being said, the built-in TDS meter reinforces that the best taste is achieved when the filter is replaced on schedule, making it easy to avoid off-flavors caused by overused cartridges.

 Maintenance and Setup